Aiden01/Arlia/README.md

  - A graphic library ;
  - A media managing library ;
  - A library dedicated to the WEB.

+### For the future

+The Arlia project plans for the future the design of several micro frameworks, as well as a compatible IDE.
+Here is the list of the micro framework envisaged:

+ - A 2D/3D game engine ;
+ - A web conception framework (with a other version of Arlia : ArliaScript (transpiled)) ;
+ - An arduino / raspberry framework ;
+ - A framework based on AI (deep learning / machine learning) ;
+ - A framework baded on simulation.

 ## Arlia is in construction version [v000]